 Nick Money, Director of Development, is an independent management consultant to co-operative and not-for-profit enterprises.
 Since 2011, Nick has built a practice specialising in advising executives and boards on governance, strategy and business development.
 Nick is an associate with the Research Unit for Financial Inclusion at Liverpool John Moores University.
 He is also a consultancy project supervisor for students on the MBA programme at the Alliance Manchester Business School.

 Prior to consultancy, Nick worked in a variety of head of function and managerial roles at The Co-operative Bank plc, in particular in business strategy and planning, business change and marketing.
-Nick is an honorary Life President at Co-operative Credit Union, director of South Manchester Credit Union, and a member of the Co-operative Governance Expert Reference Panel of the trade body Co-operatives UK.
+Nick is an honorary Life President at Co-operative Credit Union, director of South Manchester Credit Union, and a former member of the Co-operative Governance Expert Reference Panel of the trade body Co-operatives UK.

 Contact Nick: firstname.lastname@example.org